Office of Academic Affiliations

 - Thanks Veterans if they disclose stressful or traumatic experiences

 - If you suspect someone is actively at risk for suicide, DO NOT leave them alone.

 Allow your patient to give you permission to ask these questions.
 Ask all military service members and all Veterans.
 Gain trust

 - Would it be ok if I talked with you about your military experience?

-- What do you / did you do while in the service?
+- What type of work did you / do you do while in the service?

 If your patient answers "Yes" to any of the following, ask:

 "Can you tell me more about that?"

 - Did you ever become ill while you were in the service?

 - Were you or a buddy wounded, injured or hospitalized?